Manufacturers Must Find Ways to Attract New Employees to the Industry

 What millennials don’t know is that manufacturing salaries are right in line with other popular industries.
 The average manufacturer is making close to $80,000 a year.
 How is this possible?
 Well, many manufacturers are partnered in the pharmaceutical industry, making lifesaving medicine for many different diseases.
 If you’re reading this article on your desktop, tablet or mobile device, you can thank the manufacturing industry.

 Manufacturing and the Growth of Virtual Reality

 GE isn’t the only company cashing in on the technology.
 Cleveland’s Lincoln Eclectic Holdings Inc. allowing youngsters to try their hand at welding from the comfort of a VR headset.
-This technique not only encourages students to consider manufacturing as their career path, but allows professionals in industry recruit the best candidates for the positions.
+This technique not only encourages students to consider manufacturing as their career path but allows professionals in the industry to recruit the best candidates for the positions.